CAN YOU SEE THE SPACE?

 Welcome to the Edge of Greatness

-But what if you flipped the perspective - what if this is the edge of greatness?
-On the brink of something completely new.
+What if you flipped the perspective - what if this is the edge of greatness?
+Can you see the sky?
+You're on the brink of something completely new.
 This situation is unprecedented.
 There are no model answers, because it has never happened before.
 No one has “this” figured out.
 Yet.
 Sure, there is uncertainty, but in the cracks lie growth opportunities.

 Success is not final, failure is not fatal: it is the courage to continue that counts.